Seneca-ICTOER/OSL645/docs/Project/project.md

 Your submission will consist of the following two parts:

-- **Presentation** (20%) (including live demonstration) (Due Week 12) of approximately 10 minutes in length.
+- **Presentation Video** (20%) (including live demonstration) (Due Week 12) of approximately 10 minutes in length.
 Your demonstration should include:
   - Browse the launcher (start menu)
   - Run a program (this could be a web browser)
   - Something interesting you discovered

-If you wish to record a video, you can use OBS Studio.
+There are many options to record a video.
+You can use OBS Studio, which is free, open source and cross platform.
 [Here is a demo video on how to use OBS Studio from FSOSS 2018](https://youtu.be/Sm7xOu3QX_0).

+- **Project Presentation Review Q&A** (10%) (Due Week 13):

+  - You will review another team's presentation and come up with meaningful questions for them to respond to.
+  - Use the following [Template](/static/files/OSL645GroupProjectInsightfulQuestions.docx) to record your questions and answers.

 - **Report** (15%) (approximately 15 pages) (Due Week 14) including: